cemicel/convolutional_neural_nets/readme.txt

 The network is ready to 'memorize' relatively small input (about 30 images) with 100% accuracy, however accuracy can vary within 10-15% for same epochs working on validation data tests.

 After training the network, in work directory ‘save’ directory is created with network adjustments.
 After you can test the network.

 Manual:
 1)Provide directory called fonts.
 In the directory, there should be two folders (standatd,styled ).
 One with standard fonts (like: Arial, Times New roman), other with styled fonts(like: Arial italic,Times New Roman bold).
 Either of folders can be empty.
+In the repo, there is my custom font directory.